Positive Psychology in the Czech Republic

 The Czech Positive Psychology Centre (CPPC) was established in 2008 in Brno, Czech Republic.

-lectures and workshops for students, professionals and public interested in positive psychology.
+The Centre organizes regular seminars, lectures and workshops for students, professionals and public interested in positive psychology.
 The CPPC also promotes the research activities and develops international cooperation.

 One of the feature activities of the Centre was co-organizing a Symposium on Positive Psychology with Martin Seligman which took place in Prague on June 29, 2010.